Hi! I'm Diego Rubio

 I'm an applied historian and a policy analyst bringing the long-term view to a short-sighted debate

-Diego Rubio is the Professor of Applied History and Governance at IE School of Global & Public Affairs, and the Executive Director of the Center for the Governance of Change, one Europe’s leading applied-research institutions studying the political, economic, and societal effects of emerging tech.
+Diego Rubio is the Professor of Applied History and Governance at IE School of Global & Public Affairs, and the founding Executive Director of the Center for the Governance of Change, one of the five most innovative European university departments studying the political, economic, and societal effects of emerging tech –according to Public.
 Prior to that, Diego worked as Lecturer and Research Fellow at the University of Oxford.

 Diego’s research aims to illuminate current challenges facing today's society by using a long-term perspective that tracks causal relations and historical trends from the past and projects them into the future.
 As policy analyst, Diego has advised numerous international organizations, including the United Nations, the European Commission, the World Economic Forum, and the Ibero-American General Secretariat.
 As speaker, he has participated in conferences in four continents and lectured in universities such as Harvard, Cambridge and Singapore.

 Diego’s ideas have been featured in several media outlets (incl.
 BBC, El País, and TVE).
 In 2019, he wrote and hosted A History of the Future, a documentary series for the History Channel on the future of work, democracy, globalization, and climate.

 Diego holds a PhD from the University of Oxford, a MA from the École Normale Supérieure, and a BA Hons from the Universidad Autónoma de Barcelona, where he graduated with the highest GPA of the country.
 He has also studied at Sorbonne and Columbia University.

 Diego has received various distinctions and awards, including the British-Spanish Society Prize granted by the Embassy of Spain in the United Kingdom, and the First National Award for Excellent Academic Performance in History, granted by the Spanish Ministry of Education.

-A History of the Future is a 2019 television series produced by History Channel Iberia and hosted by applied-historian Diego Rubio.
+A History of the Future is a 2019 television series produced by History Channel and hosted by Professor Diego Rubio.
 The series comprises four episodes, each of which explores one key aspect of society’s future (work, democracy, globalization and climate) by analysing past precedents and projecting historical trends.
-The series will be first broadcast on 9 December 2019.
+The series premiered on 9 December 2019,

 Latest conferences (selected)